Music of Jammu and Kashmir

-Music of Jammu and Kashmir reflects a rich musical heritage and cultural legacy of the Indian union territory of Jammu and Kashmir.
-Two different regions of India's Jammu and Kashmir consists the Jammu division and the Kashmir Valley.
-Music of Kashmir and the Chenab Valley of eastern Jammu has minor influences of Central Asian music.
+Music of Jammu and Kashmir reflects a rich musical heritage and cultural legacy of the Indian-administered union territory of Jammu and Kashmir.
+Two different regions of Jammu and Kashmir consists the Jammu region and Kashmir Valley.
+Music of Kashmir and Chenab Valley has influences of Central Asian music while music from Jammu region is similar to that of other regions of North India.

 Kashmir

 Sufiana Kalam (Kashmiri classical)

 Sufiana Kalam is the classical music of Kashmir, which uses its own maqams, and is accompanied by the Rubab, the Kashmiri saz, the Santoor, the wasool and the dokra.
 The dance based on the sofiyiana kalam is the hafiz nagma.

 Chakri

 Chakri is one of the most popular types of traditional music played in Jammu & Kashmir.
 Chakri is a responsorial song form with instrumental parts, and it is played with instruments like the harmonium, the rubab, the sarangi, the Ghatam which is popularly known as Noet In Kashmiri, the geger, the tumbaknaer and the chimta.
 It is performed in folk and religious spheres, by the Kashmiri Muslims and Kashmiri Pandits.
 Chakri was also used to tell stories like fairy tales or famous love stories such as Yousuf-Zulaikha, Laila-Majnun, etc. Chakri ends with the rouf, though rouf is a dance form but few ending notes of Chakri which are played differently and on fast notes is also called Rouf.
 It is a very important part of the Henna Night (Ma'enzi raat) during weddings.